dragonflyoss/nydus/docs/nydus-fscache.md

 **Please be careful**, currently, the user-space daemon only implements _the basic functionality_ and it's aimed to test the fscache on-demand kernel code as a real end-to-end workload for container use cases, so it may take more extra steps compared with existing well-done solutions.
 This guide can be _frequently updated_ due to the overall implementation changes, so please make sure that you're now referring to the latest document version.

-Currently only docker graphdriver is supported since it's much easier to integrate than containerd nydus-snapshotter, we will complete nydus-snapshotter together with the fscache on-demand download upstream process.
-You could help us if you're also interested in it, so much appreciated!
+Currently docker runtime (with graphdriver plugin) and containerd runtime (with nydus-snapshotter) is supported.

 ## Prepare the kernel